scalacenter/scala-3-migration-guide/docs/macros/macro-libraries.md

 > [error] -- Error: /src/main/scala/foo/Foo.scala:10:45
 > [error] 10 |  implicit val foo: Foo[List[Int]] = Foo.make
 > [error]    |                                             ^
-> [error]    |Scala 2 macro cannot be used in Dotty.
+> [error]    |Scala 2 macro cannot be used in Scala 3.
 See https://dotty.epfl.ch/docs/reference/dropped-features/macros.html
 > [error]    |To turn this error into a warning, pass -Xignore-scala2-macros to the compiler
 > ```
 >